Call us on

 0370 1500 100

-I am an Associate Solicitor and head of Irwin Mitchell's South Coast Asbestos team operating from Southampton.
+I am a Senior Associate Solicitor and head of Irwin Mitchell's South Coast Asbestos team operating from Southampton.
 I have particular expertise in representing mesothelioma patients and their families.

 I secured a landmark victory for my client in the Court of Appeal in the matter of Haxton v.
 Philips Electronics UK Ltd.